 FUNDING AREAS: Social services, education, community and civic affairs, arts and culture, and health

-IP TAKE: Ask this community funder to provide just a portion of your project costs.
-It doesn’t like to be the single funding source.
+IP TAKE: New Grant seekers should ask this community funder to provide just a portion of project costs, as it prefers not to be the single funding source.

 The overall focus of this foundation is to address the real-time needs of the region.
-Its priorities change from year to year to reflect current community needs, but recent topics of interest have been children/youth and the elderly.
-Overall, the foundation’s interest areas are social services, education, community and civic affairs, arts and culture, and health.
+Its priorities change from year to year to reflect current community needs, but recent topics of interest include children/youth and the elderly.
+Overall, the foundation’s funding priorities are social services, education, community and civic affairs, arts and culture, and health.

-In the past, the foundation has looked for grant applications requesting facility upgrades and equipment to help boost nonprofit sustainability.
+In the past, the foundation has sought grant applications requesting facility upgrades and equipment to help boost nonprofit sustainability.
 Most grants are between $2,000 and $5,000, although larger grants are sometimes made as well.
-A list of recent grantees can be found on the funder’s Grantee Profiles page.

 The foundation has a small staff consisting of an executive director, director of finance, executive assistant, marketing consultant, and accounting consultant.
 Since 1999, the foundation has had a professional advisors committee consisting of a volunteer group of attorneys, bankers, financial planners, and related professionals.
 The foundation is also governed by a volunteer board of directors that meet to discuss community issues, set policy, oversee investments, and make final decisions on grants.

-General questions can be directed to the staff at 770-813-3380 or via email at email@example.com.
-Grant applications should be emailed to executive assistant Karyl Kaye Miller at firstname.lastname@example.org.
-You can keep up with what this funder is doing by signing up for its newsletter mailing list.
+General questions can be directed to the staff at 770-813-3380 or via email at firstname.lastname@example.org.
+Grant applications should be emailed to executive assistant Karyl Kaye Miller at email@example.com.
+Grant seekers can keep up with what this funder is doing by signing up for its newsletter mailing list.